Gomez7373/holbertonschool-printf/junkfile.md

-cp of working NES to backup
+cp of working NES to backup.